-We are doing a two day workshop titled “Cartographies of Power” in the Sao Paulo Biennial.
+Two-day workshop “Cartographies of Power” in the 31st São Paulo Biennial.

 Cartographies of Power